runpod/docs/docs/serverless/overview.md

 ## How requests work

-When a user/client sends a request to your endpoint:
+When a user/client sends a request to your Serverless endpoint:

 1. If no workers are active, RunPod automatically starts one (cold start).
 2. The request is queued until a worker is available.